-I dated someone that was convinced that every single guy was trying to get into my knickers.
+I dated someone who was convinced that every single guy was trying to get into my knickers.
 Each time we went out, he’d have a hissy fit if I spent too long talking to someone, even if they were a friend.
 If they were flirtatious or just happened to look in my direction, an interrogation would follow.
 It felt so oppressive, and we had terrible arguments as a result.
-The fact that I wasn’t doing anything untoward was irrelevant.
+The fact I wasn’t doing anything untoward was irrelevant.
 He didn’t seem to understand that he was questioning my integrity.
-Thankfully I broke it off.
+Thankfully, I broke it off.
 I know that if he’d been accusing me of cheating, things would have been far worse.

 It’s one thing if you are cheating.
 Obviously, you need to fess up.
 But often, when people are accused of cheating, it exists only in the insecure, possessive, jealous person’s mind.